cake-build/website/input/docs/writing-builds/reproducible-builds/pinning-module-version.md

 Order: 40
-Description: How to make builds reproducible when using modules
+Excerpt: How to make builds reproducible when using modules
 ---

 # Cake .NET Tool